ocaml-gospel/gospel/docs/src/pages/faq.md

 **Sometimes.** Logic and programs are two separated worlds, and using programs in our logic can introduce inconsistencies, so you cannot use OCaml values in your specifications.
-If you need to write functions as shortcuts in your functions, you may want to add [logical functions or predicates](language/logical) instead
+If you need to write functions as shortcuts in your specifications, you may want to add [logical functions or predicates](language/logical) instead.

 However, some OCaml functions are also safe to use in the specifications.
 We call them *pure*.
 You can read the [dedicated documentation